KenTandrian/cloud-projects/gemini-enterprise-custom-domain/README.md

 - **Global Internet Network Endpoint Group (NEG)**: A backend NEG of type `INTERNET_FQDN_PORT` that points to the Google-managed service (`vertexaisearch.cloud.google.com`).
 - **HTTPS Load Balancer**: A global external HTTPS load balancer configured with:
   - A **Backend Service** that routes traffic to the Internet NEG.
   - A **URL Map** that performs a URL rewrite.
-It maps the user-friendly path `/travel` to the specific backend path required by the Agentspace application, using the `app_travel_id` variable.
+It maps the user-friendly path `/travel` to the specific backend path required by the Gemini Enterprise application, using the `app_travel_id` variable.
   - A **Google-managed SSL Certificate** for the custom domain to enable HTTPS.
   - A **Target Proxy** and **Forwarding Rule** to connect the external IP address to the URL map.
 - **Cloud DNS Zone & Record**: The Terraform code assumes you have a managed DNS zone for your domain.
-You will need to manually create an `A` record pointing `agentspace.your-domain.com` to the load balancer's external IP address.
+You will need to manually create an `A` record pointing `gemini-enterprise.your-domain.com` to the load balancer's external IP address.

 ## Usage